 - I. Based upon our criteria and assessment of the peer-reviewed literature, implantation of a spinal cord stimulator (SCS) (non-high-frequency or high-frequency) has been medically proven to be effective and, therefore, is considered medically appropriate for treatment of patients with failed back surgery syndrome (FBSS) with intractable neuropathic leg pain, as follows: - A. A short-term trial (e.g., greater than 48 hours) of spinal cord stimulation (non-high-frequency or high-frequency [HF 10 SCS]), when ALL of the following criteria are met: - 1.
-Patient has failed at least six (6) consecutive months of conservative treatment that includes all of the following: - a. exercise; - b. manual therapy; - c. patient education; - d. psychosocial support/cognitive behavioral therapy; and - e. medications to include nonsteroidal anti-inflammatory drugs [NSAIDS] or analgesics; - 2.
+Patient has failed at least six consecutive months of physician-supervised, conservative medical management (e.g., pharmacotherapy, physical therapy, cognitive therapy, and activity lifestyle modification); - 2.
 Surgical intervention is not indicated, or the patient does not wish to proceed with spinal surgery; and - 3.
 An attestation by a behavioral health provider (i.e., a face-to-face or virtual assessment, with or without psychological questionnaires) reveals no evidence of an inadequately controlled behavioral health condition/issue (e.g., substance use disorder, depression, or psychosis) that would impact perception of pain, and/or negatively impact the success of an SCS or contraindicate its placement.
-(See Policy Guidelines). - B. Permanent implantation of an SCS (non-high-frequency or high-frequency [HF 10 SCS]) when at least a 50% reduction in pain has been demonstrated during a short-term trial of spinal cord stimulation (SCS).
+(See Policy Guideline IV). - B. Permanent implantation of an SCS (non-high-frequency or high-frequency [HF 10 SCS]), when at least a 50% reduction in pain has been demonstrated during a short-term trial of spinal cord stimulation (SCS). - II.
+Based upon our criteria and assessment of the peer-reviewed literature, use of a non-high-frequency dorsal column SCS has been medically proven to be effective and, therefore, is considered medically appropriate for treatment of patients with complex regional pain syndrome (CRPS)/reflex sympathetic dystrophy (RSD) only of the upper and lower extremities, as follows: